Vumerity Patient Tips

 6. Response and effectiveness

 - Studies have shown that Vumerity can lower the number of relapses, delay the progression to disability, and slow down the development of brain lesions.
-Vumerity may also cause less stomach upset compared to Tecfidera, another medicine used for MS.
+Vumerity may also cause less stomach upset compared to Tecfidera (dimethyl fumarate), another medicine also used to treat MS.

 - In one study lasting 2 years, 73% of people taking Vumerity had no relapses after 2 years, compared to 54% taking a placebo (an inactive or “fake” pill).
-In addition, people were less likely to relapse (27% of people taking Vumerity had a relapse vs 46% taking placebo).
-Overall, Vumerity reduced the number of relapses by 53% compared to placebo.
+In addition, people were less likely to relapse (27% of people taking Vumerity had a relapse compared to 46% taking placebo); this was the primary endpoint.
+Overall, Vumerity reduced the number of relapses by 49% compared to placebo.

-- In the Phase 3 EVOLVE-MS-2 head-to-head study with dimethyl fumarate (Tecfidera), Vumerity met the primary endpoint of significantly fewer days of stomach side effects with intensity scores ≥2 on the Individual Gastrointestinal Symptom and Impact Scale (IGISIS).
+- In the Phase 3 EVOLVE-MS-2, 5 week long, head-to-head study with dimethyl fumarate (Tecfidera), Vumerity met the primary endpoint of significantly fewer days of stomach side effects with intensity scores ≥2 on the Individual Gastrointestinal Symptom and Impact Scale (IGISIS).
+Results should be interpreted with caution due to the 5-week duration.
+The U.S. Food and Drug Administration did not consider the results of this study when approving Vumerity and this data is not present in the full package labeling.

 - Overall, the most common side effects reported in this Phase 3 study for both treatment groups were flushing, diarrhea and nausea (32.8%, 15.4% and 14.6% for Vumerity and 40.6%, 22.3% and 20.7% for Tecfidera, respectively).
 The percent of patients who discontinued the study due to stomach side effects during the five-week treatment period were 0.8% for Vumerity and 4.8% for Tecfidera.